meltmedia/dropwizard-crypto/README.md

 ### Running

-Run any of your applications configured commands like you normally would, just pass in a version of the configuration with encrypted values.
+Run any of your application's configured commands like you normally would, just pass in a version of the configuration with encrypted values.

 ```
 dropwizard-app server encrypted.yml